Erectile dysfunction

 If your erectile function is causing you any concerns, make an appointment to see your doctor about it.

-Questions I should ask my doctor about erectile dysfunction
+Questions to ask your doctor about erectile dysfunction